 Let’s continue this thinking.
 As we lurk behind one of your colleagues, a “digital hierarchy of needs” is formed between the task he or she is thinking about at that moment.
 Their task may be substantial, such as “I need to get consensus on the company’s expansion into China”.
 This is interpreted in the moment, broken down into dozens of micro-tasks, many of which may be a series of little digital interactions related to an immediate next step, such as: “write an agenda [SharePoint]; book a meeting room [room booking system]; send invitations for the meeting [Outlook].”
 There is no “Form consensus on the company’s expansion into China” button on the intranet.
 Your colleague is in the flow of their own working life.

 The choice of device is the first step to achieving those micro-tasks.
 Your colleague, if out and about, needs to consider if and how they will access a network, such as looking for wifi.
 There might be different protocols to access secure data such as firing up a VPN connection.
-Take a look at this torguard VPN review if you’re not sure what a VPN is; it’s worth getting one for your online business if you haven’t already.
+Take a look at this torguard VPN review if you are not sure what a VPN is.
+It is worth getting one for your online business if you have not already.
+Furthermore, if you do intend on reading through some VPN reviews to make your decision about which one to use easier, then remember to read the full review first so that you can be certain that the VPN you have chosen offers everything you need to protect your online business.
+For a more responsive customer support, it might be wise to work with the best VPN providers.
+The best vpn for canada can be discovered at ubc.ca for instance.
 Once they are connected, they must then find the way to complete their task by locating it within a structure, say looking for the right service on the intranet.

 Here’s how I summarized this stack in the DWG report Digital workplace user experience: